-58 of the 62 Year 12 students applied for an ATAR.
-Of these, 56 students (97 %) received university offers and 75 % received an early round offer.
-5 students were offered early round offers in November through Macquarie University to study a Bachelor of Speech and Hearing Sciences, a Bachelor of Actuarial Studies, a Bachelor of Marketing and Media, a Bachelor of Marine Science and a Bachelor of Law.
-Other university offers included 5 % at the Western Sydney University, 8 % of students have enrolled at University of Wollongong, 30 % at the University of Sydney, 5 % at Charles Sturt University, 9 % at University of Technology Sydney, 23 % at the University of NSW, 16 % at Macquarie University and 4 % at other institutions.
-I (one) student was offered a place at a Swimming College in Hawaii, USA.
-Refer to the pie chart below.
+79 of the 84 Year 12 students applied for an ATAR.
+Of these, 80 students (97 %) received university offers and 85 % received an early round offer.
+Other university offers included 12 % at the Western Sydney University, 25 % of students have been offered places at University of Wollongong, 18 % at the University of Sydney, 6 % at Charles Sturt University, 5 % at University of Technology Sydney, 16 % at the University of NSW, 14 % at Macquarie University and 4% at other institutions.
+Refer to pie chart below.